swizel012/swizel012/README.md

 I'm an MSc Data Scientist interested in all things Python & AI!

 - 🔭 I’m currently working on a website for a Guest House for tourists bookings and tourism analytics
-- 🌱 I’m currently learning WebDev & German
+- 🌱 I’m currently learning German
 - 👯 I recently built a tourism recommendation site, recommending motivations to tourists based on demographics and events.
 </br>
 When I'm not analyzing patterns, training models and building dreams, I can be found lifting weights 🏋️ and spending time with my beautiful pets — Spotty, Kelly, and Snowy.